AtariLynx/ProgrammingTutorial/README.md

-# ProgrammingTutorial
+# Programming tutorial for Atari Lynx

-Programming tutorial series for Atari Lynx using CC65 toolchain
+Welcome to the programming tutorial series for Atari Lynx using the CC65 toolchain.
+Here you will find the samples and their source code.

+You can find the tutorial in the wiki section.
+If you have any suggestions, comments or feedback, feel free to reach out or create a pull request.

+Have fun.
+Happy Lynxing